NCAR/HPC-Docs/docs/storage-systems/stratus/getting-started-with-an-object-storage-admin-account.md

 ## Using the web GUI to log into your S3 admin account

-After connecting to the UCAR internal network or the VPN:
+After connecting to the UCAR StaffNet network or the VPN:

 - Set your browser to point to this
   URL: https://stratus-admin.ucar.edu:10443/asview